bsurmanski/wlc/README.md

 Although WL currently does not have generics, it is a planned feature (sometime in the future).

+### How are arrays represented, and why not just use C-style arrays?
+In WL, Arrays are represented as a structure containing a pointer and size.
+The following C structure is equivilent to an int array in WL:

+    struct Array
+    {
+        int *ptr;
+        long size;
+    };

+When an array is initialized with a size in WL, (like: int[5] myarray), the 'ptr' member is set to a stack allocated buffer of the appropriate size, and the 'size' member is set to the appropriate size.
+This can be done statically.
+Once an array is created, the 'ptr' and 'size' member can be accessed identically as if the arrays was a struct (with the dot operator).

+In C, arrays are represented as pointers.
+Often when using an array, a size is required.
+As such, in C, a size variable must be passed around seperately.
+If a simple C style array is required, you can just use a pointer. (this leads to a problem in structs, I would like to change this eventually)

 ### Why LLVM?
 Using LLVM allows me to focus on the syntax and functionality of the language, and eschew